 The Board has a process for assessing the effectiveness of the Board as a whole and its Board Committees, and for assessing the contribution by the Chairman and individual Directors to the effectiveness of the Board.Board Evaluation Process

-The Board evaluation process involves having Directors complete a Questionnaire seeking their views on various aspects of Board performance, such as Board composition, information, process and accountability.
+The Board evaluation process involves having Directors complete a Questionnaire seeking their views on various aspects of the performance of the Board and Board Committees, such as Board composition, information, process and accountability.
 The Company Secretary compiles Directors’ responses to the Questionnaire into a consolidated report.
 The report is discussed at the NC meeting and also shared with the Board.
 The NC assessed the performance of the Board as a whole, based on performance criteria (determined by the NC and approved by the Board), such as the Board’s composition and size, the Board’s access to information, Board processes, Board accountability, standard of conduct and performance of the Board’s principal functions and fiduciary duties, and guidance to and communication with Management.
 The performance criteria do not change from year to year, unless the NC is of the view that it is necessary to change the performance criteria, for example, in order to align with any changes to the Code.Individual Director Evaluation

 The Company also conducted a peer and self evaluation to assess the performance of individual Directors.
 Performance criteria include factors such as the Director’s attendance, preparedness, candour, participation and contribution at Board meetings, industry and business knowledge, functional expertise, and commitment and dedication.
 The results of the peer and self evaluation are compiled by the Company Secretary and given to the Board Chairman, who assesses the performance of the individual Directors, and will discuss with each individual Director if necessary.